Health & Wellness

 What’s hydrocephalus in dogs?

 Typically, a healthy amount of cerebrospinal fluid (CSF) is found around a dog’s brain and spinal cord.
-But, hydrocephalus means there’s an increase in CSF, which can interrupt the brain’s normal functions and has the potential to cause permanent brain damage, Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff vet, says.
+But, hydrocephalus means there’s an increase in CSF, which can interrupt the brain’s normal functions and has the potential to cause permanent brain damage, Dr. Emily Singler, VMD, Fetch’s on-staff vet, says.

 Even though it’s an understandably serious condition, Dr. Singler says it’s not too common in dogs.